kovidgoyal/rapydscript-ng/HACKING.md

 ./try -f myfile.pyj
 ```

-Once you are happy with your changes, you can build the compiler and runt he
+Once you are happy with your changes, you can build the compiler and run the
 test suite, all with a single command:

 ```